Describe something you taught to your friend/relative.: IELTS Speaking Cue Card

 What specific math topics do you find most challenging to teach?

-I find that topics like calculus and trigonometry can be quite challenging for my friends.
-They often struggle with understanding the concepts and applying them to problems.
-I try to break these topics down into simpler parts and use real-life examples to make them more relatable.
+I find topics like calculus and trigonometry to be the most challenging to teach.
+They require a strong understanding of concepts and often involve complex problem-solving.
+I try to break them down into simpler parts and use real-life examples to make them more relatable.

 How do you keep your students motivated during lessons?

 I keep my students motivated by incorporating fun activities and games related to math.
-I also set small goals for them and celebrate their achievements, no matter how small.
-This helps them stay engaged and feel a sense of accomplishment as they learn.
+I also set small goals for them to achieve during each session, which helps them feel a sense of accomplishment.
+Positive reinforcement and celebrating their progress is key to maintaining their interest.

 Band 6-7